-- John Knox, a leader of the Reformation and founder of Scottish Presbyterianism, directed his cause from St. Giles Cathedral, built in 1495.
+- John Knox, a leader of the Reformation and founder of Scottish Presbyterianism, directed his cause from Saint Giles Cathedral, built in 1495.
 A chapel inside houses the Most Ancient and Most Noble Order of the Thistle, where Queen Elizabeth II presides over present-day knightings when in town.
-Outside, I found John Knox’s burial site in the parking lot behind the cathedral, space number 23.
+Outside, I found John Knox’s burial site in the parking lot behind the cathedral at space number 23.
 I wonder who parks on him.

 - John Knox’s House dates from 1450.
 Before he lived there, it was the residence of goldsmith James Mossman who refashioned the crown of Scotland for James V and minted coins for Mary, Queen of Scots.

 - Halfway down the Royal Mile, the street name changes from High to Canongate.
 Once, a wall and a gate separated the two neighborhoods, slummy Edinburgh and upper-crust Canongate, a community associated with Holyrood Abbey.
-Now a pub, World’s End, marks the border.
+A pub, World’s End, now marks the border.